mobydeck/getgo/README.md

 1. Determines the appropriate Go version to download (latest or specified)
 2. Checks if the version already exists at the destination
 3. Downloads the appropriate archive for your OS and architecture
-4. Extracts the archive to the specified location
+4. Extracts the archive to the specified installation directory
-5. Sets up the directory structure with versioned Go installations
+5. Sets up the directory structure with versioned Go installations (e.g., install_path/go1.23.1)
+6. Sets GOROOT to point to the versioned Go directory (install_path/go[version])
-6. Optionally configures environment variables in your shell configuration files (with `-u` flag)
+7. Optionally configures environment variables in your shell configuration files (with `-u` flag)
-7. Optionally creates or updates a `.envrc` file for use with direnv (with `--envrc` flag), preserving existing content
+8. Optionally creates or updates a `.envrc` file for use with direnv (with `--envrc` flag), preserving existing content

 ## License